-You can travel to Qom using railway, airway or road transport, there are buses and taxis available in Qom and if you want to use subway, it is available at some parts of the city.
+You can travel to Qom using railway, airway or road transport.
+There are buses and taxis available in Qom city; and if you want to use subway, it is available at some parts of the city.

 Qom doesn’t sum up in mosques and Islamic schools and holly shrines, there are tons of spectacular places you can visit in this small city.
 In this article we are going to introduce seven of them to you and completely change your opinion.

-Qom Jame’ Mosque or Atiq mosque, is located in the old part of the city, near Azar Street and Ray Gate.
-The 6,000-square-meter antique mosque is the 12th largest mosque in the country and the oldest mosque in Qom after Imam Hassan Asgari’s mosque.
+Qom Jame’ Mosque or Atiq mosque is located in the old part of the city.
+The exaact location of this mosque in Qom city is: near Azar Street and Ray Gate.
+The 6,000-square-meter antique mosque is the 12th largest mosque in the country; and also, the oldest mosque in Qom after Imam Hassan Asgari’s mosque.
 This mosque is consisted of buildings from different periods and dynasties.
 The current construction of the dome goes back to 1135 AD; this date was vividly clear in the Inscriptions on the building till reconstructing the building in Qajar dynasty.

-The mosque is built with a rectangular courtyard and not even an iron branch was used to build this large mosque and its dome.
+The mosque has a rectangular courtyard and not even an iron branch is in the structure of this large mosque and its dome.
 It has an ancient porch and dome with two earrings, three Shabistans, iwan, a porch and entrance porch.

 This remarkable complex is one of the unique monuments in terms of plaster- moulding and brick work in Qom.
 The rulers of the Safi family, one of the independent rulers of Qom, are buried in here.

-According to the names engraved on the historical inscriptions of these places, Khwaja Asiluddin, Khwaja Ali Safi and another person who unfortunately is unidentified because of the disappearance of the third dome’s inscription, are buried in these domes.
+According to the names engraved on the historical inscriptions of these places, Khwaja Asiluddin, Khwaja Ali Safi and another person who unfortunately, we can’t identify because of the disappearance of the third dome’s inscription, are the ones whom their body lies in these domes.

-Faizieh Qom School, one of the most famous areas of religious sciences in Iran and in the world, is located in the holy Astana Square, next to the holy shrine of Hazrat Masoumeh.
+Faizieh Qom School is one of the most famous areas of religious sciences in Iran and in the world.
+This school is located in the holy Astana Square, next to the holy shrine of Hazrat Masoumeh.

 The school has four porches and consists of two floors with 40 cells (Hojre) in each floor.
-The cells of the first floor is from Qajar dynasty and the cells in second floor were built in 20th century.
+The cells of the first floor is from Qajar dynasty; and the date of manufacturing the cells in second floor is the 20th century.

-The oldest part of the building is it’s south porch with beautiful tiles, which is on the side of Qiblah and is connected to the holy shrine.
+The oldest part of the building is it’s south porch with beautiful tiles, which is on the side of Qiblah and you can see it connects to the holy shrine.
 The porch was built in 15th century and designed in Safavid dynasty during it’s restoration.

-The lake with a length of 80 km and a width of 30 km and a depth of 5 to 54 m is one of the most important food and industrial salt extraction bases in the country.
+With a length of 80 km and a width of 30 km and a depth of 5-54 m, Qom salt lake is one of the most important food and industrial salt extraction bases in Iran.
 About 3 kilometers to the lake and to the southern part of it, there is a spectacular island called “The Wander Island”.

 Dayr-e Gachin, One of Iran’s largest caravansaries, is located on the historic Ray-Qom Road in the center of the Desert National Park.
 The unique features of this monument is the reason that people call it “Mother of Iranian carvanserais”.
 The building was named Dayr-e Gachin because of it’s big plaster dome, but there is no such dome now.
-The monument goes back to Sasanid dynasty and it was repaired during Saljuq, Safavid and Qajar periods.
-It was built with a four iwan plan and the spaces within it can be divided into human, animal and welfare spaces.
-The building has four round towers at the corners and two half-oval bases on either side of the main porch, which is in the middle of the south wall.
+The monument goes back to Sasanid dynasty; and they repaired it during Saljuq, Safavid and Qajar periods.
+The carvanserai has a four iwan plan and the spaces within it divide into human, animal and welfare spaces.
+The building has four round towers at the corners; and two half-oval bases on either side of the main porch, which is in the middle of the south wall.

-Situated 6 kilometers from downtown Qom, to the south of the city is a 1090-meter-high white mountain called Khazr Nabi Mountain.
-At the top of this mountain is a small mosque that it said that it used to be the place of Khazr prophet’s pilgrimage, which is why they call the mountain by his name.
+Situated 6 kilometers from downtown Qom, to the south of the city, there is a 1090-meter-high white mountain, called Khazr Nabi Mountain.
+At the top of this mountain, you can see a small mosque.
+People say that it it is the place of Khazr prophet’s pilgrimage; and this is why they call the mountain by his name.
 To reach the summit of Mount Khazr Nabi, which is the Qibla of Qom, you have to climb up about more than 300 stairs.

-The inner side of the dome is beautifully decorated with bricks and mosaic tiles and the outside is covered with azure tiles.
+You can see brickes and mosaics, beautifullt decorating the inner side of the dome; and the outside covered with azure tiles.